 Fad diets are bad because they don't address the problems that caused you to gain weight in the first place.
-Once you're through with the fad diet, you'll probably gain the weight back when you reestablish old eating habits.
-Fad diets are also bad because they usually require the elimination of foods that normally aren't bad for you.
-Who falls for these diets?
-Lots of people, of all ages (there are a few common times when people gain weight).
+Once you're through with the fad diet, you'll probably gain the weight back as you reestablish old eating habits.
+Fad diets are also bad because they usually require the elimination of foods that aren't bad for you, which can result in nutritional deficiencies.

 How do you know you are looking at a fad diet?
 Typical signs include: